• Skip to primary navigation

 My oven's heating elements at the top and bottom can be controlled.
 It is more of a analog oven and this is true. @Peter, spot on.

 After seeing all kinds of foods described as "roasted", like roasted garlic, roasted vegetables, just about everything but cake, and maybe ham, I have come to the conclusion that "roasted" is becoming a "drooler "word.
 I think it sounds more appealing than baked.
-But sometimes I hear it and I feel that I am being played like Pavlov's dog.
-When I see the term roasted garlic, (baked garlic?)
-I imagine a bunch of cooks holding sticks with garlic on them over a campfire, roasting it, or roasted veggies on a spit over same fire.
+But sometimes, I hear it and feel I am being played like Pavlov's dog.
+When I see the term roasted garlic (baked garlic?)
+I imagine a bunch of cooks holding sticks with garlic on them over a campfire, roasting it, or roasting veggies on a spit over the same fire.
 Oh well, that's just me.

 after seeing all kinds of different thing this website was the best by far!
 THANK YOU